 Search and download certificates of service (£There may be a charge for accessing this information.
 Searching indexes may be free.) from findmypast.co.uk for men discharged from the Army between 1787 and 1813, and awarded a Chelsea out-pension (WO 121).

 3.3 Soldiers discharged from the Army in Ireland 1783-1822: certificates of service

 Search and dowload certificates of service (£There may be a charge for accessing this information.
 Searching indexes may be free.) from findmypast.co.uk for men awarded out-pensions by the Board of Kilmainham Hospital (WO 119)

 3.4 Soldiers admitted to pension 1838-1896: certificates of service

 Search and download certificates of service (£There may be a charge for accessing this information.
 Searching indexes may be free.) from findmypast.co.uk for soldiers awarded deferred pensions from 1838-1896 (WO 131).

 3.5 Soldiers in the Household Cavalry 1799-1920

-Records of the Household Cavalry (including the Life Guards, Royal Horse Guards and Household Battalion), 1799-1920, previously held by the Household Cavalry Museum, have been transferred to The National Archives and are searchable by name range in our catalogue in record series WO 400
+Search and download (£There may be a charge for accessing this information.
+Searching indexes may be free.) service records of the Household Cavalry (including the Life Guards, Royal Horse Guards and Household Battalion), 1799-1920 from our catalogue.
+They were previously held by the Household Cavalry Museum and are now in The National Archives series WO 400.